Fatemeh Khalili: Women's World Handball Championship in 2021

-In the 2021 World Women's Handball Championship in Spain, in the second meeting of the Iranian women's national handball team, he was selected as the best player on the field against the Norwegian national team with 18 saves and made history.
+In the 2021 World Women's Handball Championship in Spain, in the second meeting of the Iranian women's national handball team, she was selected as the best player on the field against the Norwegian national team with 18 saves and made history.

 Norway goalkeeper Silje Solberg said: "Fateme was incredibly impressive."
 One of the best performances I have seen on the handball field.
 I am proud of this goalkeeper and I am very impressed.
-He also played a great game against Romania.
+She also played a great game against Romania.